 A detailed study of one or more advanced topics in music ministry.
 May be repeated for up to 6 credits.
 See the current ACU course schedule for descriptions of courses to be offered in the current academic year.
-Prerequisite: Instructor approval.

 MMN 424 Worship Desk (3 credits)